How To Fix Duck Feet: 10 Exercises To Improve Posture

 With this deviation, the lateral hamstrings and calves may be tight, and the medial hamstrings, calves, and popliteus might be weak.

-However, this is also a structural abnormality, so if tibial torsion is the only cause of your feet turning outward, you might not be able to fix duck feet posturing.
+However, this is also a structural abnormality, so if tibial torsion is the only cause of your feet turning outward, you might be unable to fix duck feet posturing.

-When we walk, the ankle dorsiflexes, which means that the toes point upwards towards the sky or the shin, in order to help clear the foot off the ground as you take a step so that you don’t trip.
+When we walk, the ankle dorsiflexes, which means that the toes point upwards towards the sky or the shin, to help clear the foot off the ground as you take a step so you don’t trip.

 If you have limited ankle dorsiflexion, your brain unconsciously compensates by externally rotating your feet or pointing them outward into the duck-footed posture to help clear your foot over the ground.

-You can assess your ankle dorsiflexion mobility by sitting in a chair with your knees bent and feet flat on the floor.
-Using the muscles in your shins, lift your toes up as high as you can while keeping your heels planted lightly on the ground.
+You can assess the range of motion of your ankle by sitting in a chair with your knees bent and feet flat on the floor.
+Using the muscles in your tibia (shins), lift your toes up as high as you can while keeping your heels planted lightly on the ground.

 If you are unable to get an inch or a thumb’s width of space between your toes and the ground after you have lifted them up, you have limited ankle dorsiflexion.